 “It is noteworthy that she is not one of the Nigerian-Americans who often get into these schools because of their advantage of being born and bred in the US.
 She completed her secondary school here [in Nigeria].
 It would be great if her story can be used to inspire the youths of our country,” she told CNN.

-Victory credits her academic success story to faith, parental guidance and discipline.
-She currently spends some of her free time tutoring other university admission seekers – through the radio – on key subjects such as math, English language, biology, chemistry and physics.
+Victory credits her academic success to faith, parental guidance, and discipline.
+In her free time, she tutors other university admission seekers on key subjects such as math, English, biology, chemistry, and physics over the radio.